mattymatty97/LTC_AsyncLoggers/README.md

 # For the users:

 ### Async Logs:
-remove any log related delays by processing them separately from the game stuff. the more logs your modpack generates the bigger the impact this mod has!
+remove any log related lag by processing them separately from the game stuff. the more logs your modpack generates the bigger the impact this mod has!

 ### Log Level filter:
-Limit logs from mods by specifying a LogLevel for each one of them
+Reduce logs from mods by specifying a LogLevel for each LogSource

 ### Unity Log wrapping:
 Detect calls to `Unity.Debug` inside the game assemblies and allow users to tweak them
+Note: Has to be enabled in the config `LogWrapping.Enabled`

 # For the Developers:
 the main class `AsyncLoggers.AsyncLoggers` contains 4 methods to register your own `LogListener` into AsyncLoggers system: